Qualified Installer Dashboard

 No, you do not need the internet or an internet connection while configuring the skyBeacon.
 The “Wi-Fi” connection is simply a radio signal that connects the skyBeacon application on your mobile device to the skyBeacon.
 You will see a warning of “no internet connection,” but that doesn’t matter because you are not trying to connect to the internet; you are using the Wi-Fi radio signal as a connection for the mobile app to communicate with the skyBeacon.

 In some cases with certain devices, the mobile data feature must be disabled to configure the skyBeacon.
 Some devices like the Motorola Moto lineup frequently display this behavior.
 We are tracking this issue and working on a resolution.
+To option to disable Mobile Data is found under Setting on most devices.
+Refer to your mobile device documentation for more information.

 Installing the skyBeacon on an aircraft not listed on the AML is approved by the FAA.
 A field approval is not required.
 Under the FAA Memo titled “Installation Approval for ADS-B OUT Systems,” the FAA explains that after an STC is achieved for ADS-B OUT equipment, additional installations can be accomplished on aircraft not listed under the AML STC by an A&P with Inspection Authorization (IA) so long as the installation does not require airframe modification.